Frequently asked questions

-- Penpot Github Project: Follow us to keep up to date with the project progress and get involved in the discussions.
+- Penpot Github Project: Follow us to keep up to date with the development progress.

-How can I join the community chat? #
+How can I join the Penpot community? #

 Say hello and introduce yourself!
-Happy to have you!
+Happy to have you in every space!

 How can I use Penpot together with Inkscape? #